Green-Software-Foundation/patterns/docs/catalog/minimizing-deployed-environments.md

 category: cloud
 tags:
  - cloud
- - environments
- - production
- - development
- - performance
- - qa
+ - deployment
 ---

 # Minimising the total number of deployed environments

 ## Description

+In a given application, there may be a need to utilize multiple enivornments in the application workflow.
+Typically, a development environment is used for for regular updates, staging or testing enviroments are used to make sure there are no issues before code reaches a production environment where users may have access.

+Each added environment has an increasing energy impact, which in turn creates more emissions.
+Understanding the necessity of each enviroment and it's environmental impact is a good practice.

+## Solution

 From an energy-efficiency perspective, it's better to minimise the amount of deployed environments for an application so that less energy is required because there is less resources provisioned.

-## Solution

-Minimise the amount of deployed environments, perhaps considering the necessity of a QA or Performance testing environment.

 ## SCI Impact